-Conventional mortgage loans are mortgages not “guaranteed” by the Federal government; mortgage loans “guaranteed” by the federal government are non-conventional mortgage loans and they fall into one of two categories: either FHA mortgage loans or VA mortgage loans.
-Conventional loans are more common than FHA and VA loans and both have their benefits and their downsides.
+What is the difference between a Conventional vs. FA mortgage?
+Conventional mortgage loans are mortgages that are not “guaranteed” by the Federal government.
+An FHA mortgage is a loan that is “guaranteed” by the federal government.
+Conventional loans are more common than FHA.
+Both loan programs have their benefits and their downsides.

 Conforming Mortgage Loans: